Mark Law (engineer)

 Law attended Iowa State University where he earned his Bachelor of Science degree.
 He then attended Stanford University where he earned his Master of Science and Doctor of Philosophy degrees.
 Law was director the University of Florida honors program from 2014 to 2022.

+Awards and recognition

+Dr. Law was named an IEEE Fellow in 1998 for his contributions to integrated circuit process modeling and simulation.
+He has also won a number of awards: